OpenGrabeso/intellij-private-plugin-auth/README.md

 `https://api.github.com/repos/organization/plugins/contents/updatePlugins.xml`

 Security note: be carefull what custom repositories which include `github.com` you add.
-Any such repository will receive your GitHub token.
+Any such repository will receive your GitHub token in a request header.

 <!-- Plugin description end -->